LorenzoVu/Face-detection-for-digital-camera/README.md

 - Multiple negative samples generated from non-face regions

 ### Feature Extraction
-- **LBP**: Uniform patterns with 8 points and radius of 1
+- **LBP**: Uniform patterns with 8 points and radius of 1, following Ojala et al. [2]
-- **HOG**: 9 orientations, 8×8 pixel cells, 2×2 cell blocks
+- **HOG**: 9 orientations, 8×8 pixel cells, 2×2 cell blocks, based on Dalal & Triggs [1]
-- **PCA**: Optional dimensionality reduction to 100 components
+- **PCA**: Optional dimensionality reduction to 100 components, implemented using Scikit-learn [5]

 ### Model Training
-- Hyperparameter optimization using RandomizedSearchCV
+- Hyperparameter optimization using RandomizedSearchCV from Scikit-learn [5]
-- Hard-negative mining to improve robustness
+- Hard-negative mining to improve robustness, inspired by Felzenszwalb et al. [4]
 - Cross-validation to ensure generalization

 ### Sliding Window Detection
-- Multi-scale approach (70%, 50%, 35%, and 25% of minimum dimension)
+- Multi-scale approach (70%, 50%, 35%, and 25% of minimum dimension), following the principles of the Viola-Jones cascade [3]
 - Adaptive step size based on window dimensions
 - Optimized threshold combinations for precision/recall balance